ellischment/sgta-research-preview/RESEARCH_NOTES.md

 - Can changes in graph spectral properties be linked to known notions of generalization or robustness?

-- Is there a regime in which the synalytic bias provably improves calibration or stability across random initializations?
+- Is there a regime in which the synalytic bias improves calibration or stability across random initializations?

 - How does the effect scale with model capacity and dataset complexity?

-## Relation to theory

-The project is informed by kinetic models of memory formation and results on critical dimensionality in concept organization.
-At present, these connections are primarily qualitative.

-One long-term goal is to formalize the observed dynamics in terms of simplified analytical models that capture the interaction between optimization, geometry, and memory updates.

 ## Status